 Four of the top ten items featured in the magazine deal with astronomy:

-- Cassini's Saturn Discoveries: The Cassini Spacecraft, which was launched in October 1997, ended its almost twenty year mission on September 15, 2017, when it disintegrated in Saturn's atmosphere.
+- Cassini's Saturn Discoveries: The Cassini Spacecraft, opens a new window, which was launched in October 1997, ended its almost twenty year mission on September 15, 2017, when it disintegrated in Saturn's atmosphere.
 The planned path was orchestrated by NASA scientist who didn't want the spacecraft to contaminate Saturn's moons, which Cassini had revealed were home to oceans, water, internal energy, and nutritious chemicals—the traits necessary to make a planet habitable.

 You can learn more about astronomy at your favorite St. Tammany Library Branch.
 Pick up one of these great recent books during your next visit to the library: